jpikl/rew/docs/pattern.md

 | `world` | `{}`         | `world`         |
 | `world` | `Hello, {}!` | `Hello, world!` |

-Expression may contain one or more filters, delimited by `|`, which are consecutively applied on input value.
+Expression may contain one or more filters, delimited by `|`.
+Filters are consecutively applied on input value.

 | Input      | Pattern         | Output     | Description                        |
 | ---------- | --------------- | ---------- | ---------------------------------- |